servicetitan/Stl.Fusion.Samples/docs/tutorial/Part02.md

 - Value:          0
 ```

-As you may notice, `IComputed<T>` has:
+As you may notice, `IComputed<T>` stores:

 - Some representation of its input: `Intercepted:CounterService.GetAsync(a`
 - Version: `@xIs0saqEU`
 - State: `Consistent`
 - Value: `0`

-Overall, its important properties include:
+Overall, its key properties include:

 * `ConsistencyState`, which transitions from
   `Computing` to `Computed` and `Invalidated` over its lifetime.